WICG/manifest-incubations/tabbed-mode-explainer.md

 ### Combining with other display modes

 Some apps may want to use a combination of display modes together.
-An example of this is using [window controls overlay](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/TitleBarCustomization/explainer.md) with tabbed mode.
+An example of this is using [window controls overlay](https://wicg.github.io/window-controls-overlay/) with tabbed mode.

-These could be supported by adding more display override values, e.g. `window-controls-overlay-tabbed`, but this doesn’t scale well if many more display modes are added in the future.
+These could be supported by adding more display override values, e.g., `window-controls-overlay-tabbed`, but this doesn’t scale well if many more display modes are added in the future.

 Another solution is to allow apps to create custom display modes.
-See the [display override explainer](https://github.com/WICG/display-override/blob/main/explainer.md#custom-display-mode-names-with-display-modifiers-style-specification) for more detail.
+See the [Display Mode Override Proposal](https://github.com/WICG/display-override/blob/main/explainer.md#custom-display-mode-names-with-display-modifiers-style-specification) for more detail.

 ## Security and Privacy